 It is safe to visit Isla Cozumel.
 Even if you are traveling alone, be confident that you will be in good company.
 The island has lower crime rates compared to other parts of Mexico.
 Still, exercise caution while you are there.
 It is also wise to check the Mexico Travel Advisory before your trip to Cozumel.

 Cozumel, Mexico, is primarily known for Cozumel scuba diving.
 Dive Magazine even regards the dive sites of Cozumel as one of the most popular diving destinations in the world.
 Cozumel, Mexico, is also known as a top cruise destination.
 It is often cited as one of the busiest cruise ports worldwide.

 What can you do in Cozumel on your own?

 You can definitely enjoy Cozumel excursions on your own!
 You can hop from one charming beach to another, lounging and swimming in solitude.
 You can also stroll downtown San Miguel to visit the Málecon boardwalk and El Museo.
-While at the waterfront, don’t forget to go souvenir and art shopping.
+While at the waterfront, don’t forget to go souvenirs and art shopping.
 On your own, you can also enjoy sampling some Yucatan specialties and must-try Caribbean food in various Cozumel restaurants.

 What is the best month to go to Cozumel?

-How many days do you need in Cozumel Mexico?
+How many days do you need in Cozumel, Mexico?

 Disclaimer: I was invited by Scuba Tony, Casa Phoenix Cozumel, and 10 Experiences.
 My opinions, as always, are solely my own.